Waseem0912-coder/Introduction_to_Git/README.md

 3. Raise a pull request (PR).
 4. Resolve merge conflicts.

+---

 ### Let's Get Started!

 #### 1. Fork the Repository:

 Start by forking the existing repository.
 This repository is located on a remote server, which is typically GitHub for most projects.
 By forking it, you create a local copy which you can edit and push back to the remote repository.

-> When you fork the project, make sure to unselect the option to Copy the main branch only
+> When you fork the project, make sure to unselect the option to Copy the main branch only.

-Next Fork  the repo

-After Forking Clone your repo
+Next, clone the repo:

 ```bash
 $ git clone https://github.com/[YOUR_GITHUB_ID]/Introduction_to_Git/
 ```

-If you check the repo, you should see the two branches `main` and `dev`
+If you check the repo, you should see the two branches `main` and `dev`:

 ```bash
 $ git branch -a